microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SystemsExtensionsProviders.md

 > The spatial awareness system returns only data providers that are supported for the platform on which the application is running.

-For more information, please see [creating a spatial awareness system data provider](../SpatialAwareness/CreateDataProvider.md).
+For information on writing a data provider for the MRTK spatial awareness system, please see [creating a spatial awareness system data provider](../SpatialAwareness/CreateDataProvider.md).

 ## See Also